viktorbezdek/awesome-github-projects/README.md

 ## TypeScript

+- [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
+Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.
+- [nlkitai/nlux](https://github.com/nlkitai/nlux) - The 𝗣𝗼𝘄𝗲𝗿𝗳𝘂𝗹 Conversational AI JavaScript Library 💬 — UI for any LLM, supporting LangChain / HuggingFace / Vercel AI, and more 🧡 React, Next.js, and plain JavaScript ⭐️
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - All the goodies from both Mixpanel and Plausible combined into one tool.
 - [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.
 - [calcom/platform-starter-kit](https://github.com/calcom/platform-starter-kit) - Cal.com Platform: Starter Kit